Monday, January 26, 2026

 4. Mathematical Aptitude (Simplified methodology to ensure all basic concepts are absorbed early)

-5. Digital Literacy (Basics)
+5. Digital Literacy (Basics) - Practical only

 Promotions should not be kept on hold at this period.